sirmaestro/show-us-what-you-got/README.md

 This repository is given to new candidates to get a feel for how we would work together.

-The repository contains three projects: test-one, test-two, test-three, and test-four.

-Projects one and two use the following technologies:

-- NodeJS (You'll need to install this if you haven't already)
-- NPM - package manager
-- Babel - to transpile modern JS to ES5
-- Jest - a testing framework

-Project three and four leave the technology decisions up to you!
+Please only complete the test/s requested as part of your application.

 Please fork this repository, commit as necessary, create a pull request for us to review, and send an email to let us know that you have finished.

-The details of the individual challenges follow, along with step by step instructions to get up and running once you have a local clone of the repository.
+The details of the individual tests follow, along with step by step instructions to get up and running once you have a local clone of the repository.
 Good luck : )

 ## Test One